faizankhan29/UI-Screenshot-Classification-by-fine-tuning-CLIP/README.md

    pip install -r requirements.txt
    ```

-   Note: The `requirements.txt` file shown is just a `pip freeze` of my local environment.
+   Note: The requirements.txt file is not shown in the project structure.
+Make sure to create one with all the necessary dependencies.

 ## Usage